Close Alert Banner

 These intermediate swimmers will swim 5m underwater and lengths of front crawl, back crawl, whip kick, and breaststroke arms with breathing.
 Their new bag of tricks includes the completion of the Canadian Swim to Survive Standard.
 They’ll cap it off with front crawl sprints over 25m and 4 x 25m front or back crawl interval training.

 These swimmers will master shallow dives, cannonball entries, eggbeater kicks and in water backwards somersaults.
-They’ll refine their front and back crawl over 50m swims of each and breastroke over 25m.
-Then they’ll pick up the pace in 25m sprints and two interval training bouts: 4 x 50m front crawl or back crawl and 4 x 15m breastroke.
+They’ll refine their front and back crawl over 50m swims of each and breaststroke over 25m.
+Then they’ll pick up the pace in 25m sprints and two interval training bouts: 4 x 50m front crawl or back crawl and 4 x 15m breaststroke.

 These advanced swimmers will rise to the challenge of sophisticated aquatic skills including stride entries, compact jumps and lifesaving kicks like eggbeater and scissor kick.
 They’ll develop strength and power in head-up breaststroke sprints over 25m.
-They’ll easily swim lengths of front craw, back crawl and breakstroke and they’ll complain about the 300m workout.
+They’ll easily swim lengths of front crawl, back crawl and breaststroke and the 300m workout.

 Swimmer 7 - Rookie Patrol